azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ## Quickly get started with Nuclei

+## Get familiar with Nuclei for Network Scanning

 Let's first start using Nuclei as a simple network scanner against web hosts, such as your own website.
 This is the easiest way to get familiar with `Nuclei` as Pentesting tool.
 In more real-life scenarios you may use a target list '*-l file*', which can contain multiple targets to scan.

 Example below we are scanning the **Azure Buddy Online**, which is actually a *Hugo* based static website hosted on **Github**.